-Overdue Fines and Replacement Costs
+Replacement Costs

-Patrons are responsible for any overdue fines and replacement costs.
-Fines for overdue ILL items are \$0.25 per day, per item.
-Replacement costs for damaged or lost items are determined by the lending institution, and may amount to many times the actual value of the item.

-Loan Periods, Renewal of Items, and Restrictions on Use

-Loan periods and renewal options are determined by the lending institution.
+Replacement costs for damaged or lost items are determined by the lending institution, and may amount to many times the actual value of the item Borrowers are responsible for any fees assessed by lending libraries.
+Loan Periods, Renewal of Items, and Restrictions on Use Loan periods and renewal options are determined by the lending institution.
 A lender may recall an item at any time.
 Some libraries do not allow renewals, or require that items be used only within the library.

 Renewals, which are solely at the discretion of the lending institution (not KPL), cannot be guaranteed.
 KPL will request one renewal per item.
 Requests for renewal must be made at least 5 days before an item's due date.
-If the request is made later, fines may be accrued while waiting for a response from the lending library.